Partnership with Hospice Ethiopia

 How far will the U.S. Dollar go for Hospice Services in Ethiopia?

-Caris Healthcare is accepting tax-free donations to aide the Hospice Ethiopia Association.
-The non-profit foundation of Caris Healthcare will contribute 100% of specified donations to the Foundation for Hospices in Sub-Saharan Africa.
+Caris Healthcare is accepting tax-free donations to aide Hospice Ethiopia.
+The Your Life, Our Mission Hospice Foundation will contribute 100% of specified donations to the Foundation for Hospices in Sub-Saharan Africa.